||Becoming a Candidate

 Pursuant to 99.095, Florida Statutes, a person seeking to qualify for nomination to any office may qualify to have their name placed on the ballot by means of the petitioning process.

 Candidates who have filed the Appointment of Campaign Treasurer and Designation of Campaign Depository (Form DS-DE 9) and Statement of Candidate (Form DS-DE 84) may obtain petition forms at: (http://dos.myflorida.com/media/693291/dsde104.pdf) Pursuant to 99.095(2)(b), Florida Statutes, petition forms are to be reproduced by the candidate.
 Petition forms must be properly completed and signed by 1% of the eligible, registered voters within Dixie County as of the last general election.
-The petition requirement for Dixie County for the 2018 election cycle is 99.
+The Supervisor of Elections shall be paid 10 cents for each petition checked.

 If my qualifying papers are filed with an error or omission, will I be considered disqualified?